saraswathyamjith/esolangs/README.md

 ---

-## Simple Problems for Pyth, 0815, and Janus Benchmarks
+## EsoEval: Simple Problems for Pyth, 0815, and Janus Benchmarks

 Below is the problem set used for evaluating esolangs that are more divergent from standard languages.
 The problem set was tested via OPENAI's gpt-4o-mini which achieved a 93.33% accuracy in Python.
 Since it achieved such high accuracy, these problems are able to be labeled as a standard, simple benchmark.